skellis46/slipbox/improvisation and the threshold of the self.md

 We tend to perceive ourselves as subjects seeing the world (which includes the body) 'as a field of objects to be endlessly manipulated, optimized, and exploited' [@sacasas-2022-two n.pag].
 In everyday English we describe ourselves as _having_ a body.
 But when I say, 'I have a body', who is the _I_ in that statement that _has_ a body and how is the _I_ distinguishable from that body?

-The philosopher and sociologist Helmuth Plessner (building on the work of phenomenologist Edmund Husserl) described the double nature of human embodiment.
+The philosopher and sociologist Helmuth Plessner (building on the work of phenomenologist Edmund Husserl) describes the double nature of human embodiment.
 That is, 'we both _are_ a body and _have_ a body' [@wehrle-2020-being p.499].
 Plessner wrote, '[A] human being always and conjointly is a living body and has this living body as his [sic] physical thing' [Plessner 1970, in @wehrle-2020-being p.500].
 In other words, the human body is a subject _and_ an object, even if when it is perceived as an object it is somehow an 'object of special regard' [@garfield-2022-losing n.pag.].

 Nondual awareness refers to a foundational component of the phenomenology of consciousness in which there is no such subject-object structuring [@josipovic-2019-nondual].
 In the Dzogchen Tibetan Buddhist tradition nondual awareness is known as _rigpa_ or pristine awareness – where awareness recognises itself without interference [@wangyalrinpoche-1998-tibetan], while in Buddhism it is _śūnyatā_ or emptiness – the open, non-conceptual field of awareness itself that is self-luminous and nondual.